insightsengineering/locksmith/README.md

 ## Binary dependencies

-In order to request `locksmith` to generate an `renv.lock` with binary R packages, it is necessary to provide an URL to the binary repository in `inputRepositories`/`inputRepositoryList`.
+For `locksmith` in order to generate an `renv.lock` with binary R packages, it is necessary to provide URLs to binary repositories in `inputRepositories`/`inputRepositoryList`.

 Examples illustrating the expected format of URLs to repositories with binary packages: